 This step is also very simple.
-The blocks are passed directly from absolute alcohol into chloroform, and allowed to remain there for twelve to twenty-four hours, according to their size.
+The blocks are passed directly from absolute alcohol into chloroform, and allowed to remain there until they appear translucent.
 It is not necessary to use a preliminary bath of a mixture of alcohol and chloroform.